How to buy Nike shares

 Shorting Nike shares

-There are currently 11.0 million Nike shares held short by investors – that's known as Nike's "short interest".
-This figure is 9% up from 10.1 million last month.
+There are currently 11.5 million Nike shares held short by investors – that's known as Nike's "short interest".
+This figure is 13.7% down from 13.3 million last month.

 There are a few different ways that this level of interest in shorting Nike shares can be evaluated.